a5c-ai/hub/docs/dev/build-fixer-agent/coverage-report-runner-fix-2025-08-23.md

 ## Verification
 - Confirm script `scripts/test.sh --no-e2e` does unit + frontend tests with coverage and no DB container.
 - CI will use `actions/setup-go` and `actions/setup-node@v22` to ensure versions.

+## Results
+- Added `.github_workflows/coverage-report.yml` with `runs-on: ubuntu-latest` to avoid self-hosted runner unavailability.
+- Opened draft PR #750 and updated description with analysis and verification steps.

+## Next Steps
+- After approval, a maintainer can move the file to `.github/workflows/`.
+- Alternatively, restore availability for `hub-dev-runners` and close this PR if not needed.